-One day your visit Mexico and you think, "What different places you can see in Mexico?"
+One day during your trip to Mexico, you will think, "What different places can I see in Mexico?"
 You think of tequila, guitar, large hats, cactus, and desert, and it does not seem so attractive?
-So let's get to know the most exciting places in Mexico.
+What places to visit in Mexico?
+Let's get to know the most exciting places to visit in Mexico.

 The city of Cancun in the Yucatan peninsula of Mexico is famous for its beautiful coasts.
 A secret work of art is hidden on these shores.
-It is the Museo Subacuático de Arte.
-The Museum of Underwater Art, the world's first underwater sculpture museum, is near the beach.
-The museum, located at a depth of 4-8 meters, facilitates underwater walking.
-The museum was first opened in 2009.
-There were 100 statues in the museum for the first time.
-The number has now exceeded 500.
+It is the Museo Subacuatico de Arte.
+Have you ever heard about an underwater museum or where is the underwater museum?
+The Museum of Underwater Art, the world's first underwater museum, is near to the beach.
+The underwater museum, located at a depth of 4-8 meters, facilitates underwater walking.
+It was first opened in 2009, with 100 statues in it, while now the number has exceeded 500 statues.
 Sculptures scattered over an area of 420 sq.m were placed at different points in the sea.
-The reason is to prevent jams that may occur at some point during the tourist flow.
-The author of the museum with monuments of human, animal, and things weighing over 200 tons in total is the British photographer, sculptor, and art worker Jason Decaires Taylor.
-Taylor used specially designed durable cement to make the statues part of the underwater.
+The reason for it is to prevent jams that may occur at some point during the tourist flow.
+The author of the Cancun Underwater Museum with monuments of human, animal, and things weighing over 200 tons in total is the British photographer, sculptor, and art worker Jason Decaires Taylor.
+Taylor has used specially designed durable cement to make the statues part of the underwater.
 Thanks to this, sea corals, algae, molecules, and other animals were able to nest in sculptures.
 Thus, these creatures changed the appearance of the statues strangely over time.
 While the change made smiles on the faces of some of the statues, it made some sculptures more horrible.